Anomalous Dynamical Scaling at Topological Quantum Criticality

 However, despite the extensive attention that gSPT physics has attracted in recent years, most studies have focused on equilibrium properties, and its nonequilibrium dynamics remains largely unexplored.
-From a fundamental perspective, can the nontrivial topology associated with QCPs induce new dynamical scaling behaviors?
+From a fundamental perspective, can the nontrivial topology associated with QCPs induce anomalous dynamical scaling behaviors?
 From a practical perspective, exploring the nonequilibrium dynamics offers a realistic protocol for detecting gSPT physics in modern quantum platforms.
-These considerations motivate us to investigate the interplay between topologically nontrivial QCPs and nonequilibrium driven critical dynamics.
+These considerations motivate us to investigate the interplay between topology and nonequilibrium driven critical dynamics.

-In this Letter, we uncover nontrivial topology at criticality will lead to anomalous universal scaling behaviors beyond the conventional KZ framework.
+In this Letter, we uncover that nontrivial topology at criticality will lead to anomalous scaling behaviors beyond the conventional KZ framework.
 Specifically, we first examine the driven dynamics at prototypical topologically distinct Ising QCPs—the transverse-field Ising and cluster-Ising transitions.
-While the bulk dynamics at both critical points follow standard KZ scaling, the boundary dynamics differ strikingly: the transverse field Ising QCP exhibits conventional KZ behavior, whereas the cluster-Ising QCP displays a new power-law scaling beyond the KZ mechanism.
+While the bulk dynamics at both critical points follow standard KZ scaling, the boundary dynamics differ strikingly: the transverse field Ising QCP exhibits conventional KZ behavior, whereas the cluster-Ising QCP obeys a modified power-law scaling beyond the traditional KZ prediction.
+This scaling is further numerically confirmed in the non-exactly solvable quantum Potts chains.
 To elucidate the unified origin underlying this anomalous behavior, we further investigate driven dynamics at topologically distinct QCPs in free-fermion models and observe similar anomalous scaling in edge excitations at topologically nontrivial QCPs.
 These results unambiguously demonstrate that robust topological edge modes at criticality are the essential ingredient driving anomalous universal dynamical behaviors, thus establishing a new mechanism for observing dynamical phenomena beyond the KZ framework.

-\emph{Model.}---To illustrate the gSPT physics more concretely, we consider a transverse‐field spin-1/2 chain with cluster interactions~\cite{Verresen2021PRX,Yu2022PRL,Yu2024PRB}:
+\emph{Warm-up: Quantum Ising chains.}---To illustrate the gSPT physics more concretely, we consider a transverse‐field spin-1/2 chain with cluster interactions~\cite{Verresen2021PRX,Yu2022PRL,Yu2024PRB}: